-Columbia College of Missouri-Freeport was established in 1996 on the campus of Highland Community College.
-The campus offers high-tech classrooms, qualified academic advisors and faculty, access to an outdoor study area and multipurpose athletic field, and high-speed, online access to library resources.
+Columbia College of Missouri-Freeport was established in 1996 on the location of Highland Community College.
+The location offers high-tech classrooms, qualified academic advisors and faculty, access to an outdoor study area and multipurpose athletic field, and high-speed, online access to library resources.

-The Freeport campus provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
-As part of a network of campuses across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.
+The Freeport location provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
+As part of a network of locations across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.

 Students take a mix of in-seat and online classes.